charliecalvert/CloudNotes/Assignments/GitBranchBasics.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

+If the date is 01-01-2017 or later, take a screen shot of this step.
+Show that you got a message like the one I display above.

 Open up **MyTest.md** in your editor.
 You will easily be able to find the place where git could not merge the files.
 In particular, git shows both versions of the text, one from **master** called **HEAD** and the previous commit, which is from **test**:

 ```text